 Agricultural Biosecurity – An Overview

-Recent events, specifically the attacks of September 11 and the discovery of a cow with BSE, have contributed to concerns about potential vulnerabilities in the United States’ agriculture and food sector to dangerous pathogens and agents either intentionally or unintentionally introduced into the system.
+Events from recent decades, specifically the attacks of September 11 and the discovery of a cow with BSE, have contributed to concerns about potential vulnerabilities in the United States’ agriculture and food sectors to dangerous pathogens and agents either intentionally or unintentionally introduced into the system.
 To address this threat, Congress, the White House, federal agencies and state governments have bolstered current food safety and security regimes and created some new regulatory authority.
 The resulting system involves numerous agencies with varied responsibilities in ensuring the security of the agricultural and food system, with the primary agencies being the Food and Drug Administration (FDA), Department of Agriculture (USDA), and Department of Homeland Security (DHS).
 For more information on the traditional food safety regulatory scheme, see the Food Safety Reading Room.

 The Public Health Security and Bioterrorism Preparedness Response Act of 2002 (Bioterrorism Act) was signed into law in 2002 and affects the authorities of numerous agencies, including FDA, USDA, and DHS.
 The Act provides FDA with the responsibility of protecting the safety and security of the food and drug supply, with the major exceptions of meat, poultry, and processed eggs.
 In exercising this responsibility, FDA now requires all facilities that process, package, or hold food for consumption to register with the FDA, keep records of where food in their possession came from and where it was delivered, and provide FDA prior notice of imported food shipments.
 The term “facilities” includes foreign firms but does not include farms, restaurants, retail food establishments, or fishing vessels.
 FDA also has the authority to detain food if credible evidence exists that the food presents a serious threat to humans or animals.
 The FDA also monitors the animal feed industry to ensure the safety of animals.